TGREF-XYZ/TGREF.XYZ/README.md

 # [**TGREF.XYZ**](https://tgref.xyz) is the first platform to buy referrals for popular Telegram bots, Games, and Mini apps.

+## Active and Real Referrals Provider (24/7/365 farm):
+How does it work? 🤔 It’s very simple!

+Our referral joins a game through your link and farms 24/7 as much as possible.

+You keep 100% of the referral rewards, with 0% risk to your account.

+Supported games right now: Blum, X Empire, Memefi, Not Pixel, Ton Station APP, OKX Racer, Major

 ## List of supported Mini Apps:

 - @hamster_kombat_bot (Hamster Kombat)